An Essential Service For The Non-Resident Entrepreneur

 When setting up a company in a new country, entrepreneurs face basic but fundamental challenges because of their inexperience and unfamiliarity with local Company and Tax law.
 At best these challenges can slow the business down, at worst they result in failures that have a serious negative impact on the success of the business.

 At INCO we ensure that the businesses we help establish are ready to operate and grow smoothly.
-As part of our commitment to providing added value to clients, we offer a bespoke Directorship Services that supports them in doing business in the Netherlands.
+As part of our commitment to providing added value to clients, we offer a bespoke support to facilitate our clients to regulated trust offices to obtain Directorship Services that supports them in doing business in the Netherlands.
 The definition ‘nominee director’ can be misleading.
-INCO does not facilitate the traditional ‘nominee services’ in which a director would simply be appointed to blindly follow the instructions on behalf of a beneficial owner(or even provide a general Power or Attorney).
+Dutch trust offices typically do not facilitate the traditional ‘nominee services’ in which a director would simply be appointed to blindly follow the instructions on behalf of a beneficial owner(or even provide a general Power or Attorney).

 This is not how Directorship services work nowadays.
 Instead, INCO facilitates in professional and independent directorship services, which are in compliance with Dutch regulatory requirements for trust Offices and tax purposes.

-This service gives non-resident entrepreneurs an experienced local representative to ensure that they meet all mandatory compliance responsibilities, have an authorized representative to negotiate and sign necessary service agreements on their behalf, and have someone to assist with a range of administrative duties.
+Dutch Trust service provides non-resident entrepreneurs an experienced local representative to ensure that they meet all mandatory compliance responsibilities, have an authorized representative to negotiate and sign necessary service agreements on their behalf, and have someone to assist with a range of administrative duties.

-With our Dutch Directorship service, you’ll be free to concentrate on managing your core business priorities while we manage the day-to-day tasks.
+Using an official and licensed Dutch Directorship service, you’ll be free to concentrate on managing your core business priorities while the Dutch director manages the day-to-day tasks.

 Why should you appoint a Dutch nominee director?